-If you want to go ahead and do this, first toss the frozen brussels sprouts with the ingredients in this recipe, then pop them in the oven frozen and roast for approximately 40 minutes.
+If you want to try this, first toss the frozen brussels sprouts with the ingredients in this recipe, then pop them in the oven frozen and roast for approximately 40 minutes.
 You might want to broil them for a few minutes at the end to give them a bit more of a roasted appearance.

 Recipe Notes for Oven Roasted Brussels Sprouts with Bacon